digmorepaka/PwrDeautherRemastered/README.md

 # Remaster

-My inspiration was to update this package for newer Linux distributions that do not have net-tools preinstalled and are switching from `ifoncifg` to `ip`
+My inspiration was to update this package for newer Linux distributions that do not have net-tools preinstalled and are switching from `ifconfig` to `ip`

 # PwrDeauther
 A MDK3 channel deauther script.
 Fast, easy to use and powerful.
 (MDK3 is more powerful than Aireplay)